The 10 Best Horror Movies of The 2010s (So Far)

 The sense of social realism that permeates the film only serves to emphasise that effect with the realistic dialogue and no nonsense approach to its more violent scenes.

-As well as that the film also shows a certain restraint that is somehow, even more terrifying.
-Though there are scenes of explicit violence it never feels unnecessary or overused, Wheatley wields his camera in a way to suggest and imply our existing fears and keeps his cards close to his chest as the plot unfolds.
-So as a result Kill List becomes a taut horror film that is impossible to look away from no matter uncomfortable it gets.
+The film also shows a certain restraint that is somehow, even more terrifying.
+Though there are scenes of explicit violence, it never feels unnecessary or overused, Wheatley wields his camera in a way to suggest and imply our existing fears and keeps his cards close to his chest as the plot unfolds.
+So as a result, Kill List becomes a taut horror film that is impossible to look away from no matter how uncomfortable it gets.

 9. Berberian Sound Studio